AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/how-to-code-a-precompiled-contract.md

 | getDBPrefix        | Get the contract's database prefix                                  |
 | getNewPrefix       | Same as getDBPrefix() but with a user-defined prefix appended to it |

-**For Dynamic Contracts specifically**, you can also use the following:
+* **DynamicContract** - for Dynamic Contracts specifically, you can also use the following:

 | Function                 | Description                            |
 | ------------------------ | -------------------------------------- |